‘Almost impossible': Inside Biden's uphill battle to win the backing of key anti-Trump Republicans

 The bold-faced names

-In the coming months, the Biden team plans to reach out to other Republicans who have taken on Trump, including former Rep. Liz Cheney, Wyo., and former New Jersey Gov. Chris Christie, according to a person familiar with the matter.
+In the coming months, the Biden team plans to reach out to other Republicans who have taken on Trump, including former Rep. Liz Cheney of Wyoming and former New Jersey Gov. Chris Christie, according to a person familiar with the matter.

 A "Republicans for Biden" group could be finalized ahead of the Democratic National Convention in July.

-While neither Haley, Cheney or Christie have endorsed Biden, each of them has previously denounced Trump in public.
+While Haley, Cheney and Christie have not endorsed Biden, each of them has previously denounced Trump in public.

 "I'm gonna do whatever is necessary to defeat Donald Trump," she said in a recent CNN interview.
-A spokesman for Cheney did not return a request for comment.
+A spokesman for Cheney did not respond to a request for comment.

 The Biden team believes that big named endorsements would likely make the biggest difference later in the election cycle, after the president has firmed up support within his Democratic base and drawn a sharp contrast with Trump.